Merve Noyan PRO

 LLaVA based on Nous-Hermes-Yi-34B outperforms many other models, including Gemini in various multimodal understanding and generation benchmarks 😊

-replied to vikhyatk's post about 1 month ago
+replied to vikhyatk's post 5 months ago

 view reply